linode/docs/docs/websites/cms/drupal/drush-drupal/how-to-install-drush-on-centos-8/index.md

 author:
     name: Linode
     email: docs@linode.com
-description: 'Drush is a command line tool for creating, maintaining, and modifying Drupal websites.'
+description: 'Drush is a command line tool for creating, maintaining, and modifying Drupal websites.
+This guide will walk you through installing Drush on CentOS 8'
+og_description: 'Drush is a command line tool for creating, maintaining, and modifying Drupal websites.
+This guide will walk you through installing Drush on CentOS 8'
-keywords: ["drupal", "WordPress", "joomla", "cms", "content management system", "content management framework", "centos", "drush"]
+keywords: ["drupal", "cms", "content management system", "content management framework", "centos", "drush"]
 aliases: ['websites/cms/drush-drupal/']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 modified: 2020-02-29